Free New York Criminal & Arrest Records Search: Counties & Boroughs

 Source: Federal Bureau of Prisons15

-How To Perform a New York Warrant Search: See If You or Someone Else Has a Warrant in NY
+How To Perform a New York Warrant Search: See if You or Someone Else Is Wanted in NY

 Though New York does not have a statewide warrant list or any comprehensive online warrant check for residents, federal warrants are issued through the WIN system and managed by the U.S. Marshals.
 Unfortunately, this system is unavailable for public use but individuals can check at the local level instead.